sergeyzolotukhin/learn-java-gradle/docs/ge/mview.md

 To achieve an optimally efficient refresh, you should ensure that the defining query does not use an outer join that behaves like an inner join.
 If the defining query contains such a join, consider rewriting the defining query to contain an inner join.

+[5.2.2.1 Materialized Join Views FROM Clause Considerations] If the materialized view contains only joins, the ROWID columns for each table (and each instance of a table that occurs multiple times in the FROM list) must be present in the SELECT list of the materialized view.

+[5.3 Creating Materialized Views]
+If the materialized view contains many rows, then, if appropriate, the materialized view should be partitioned (if possible) and should match the partitioning of the largest or most frequently updated detail or fact table

+[5.3.7.1 About Refresh Modes for Materialized Views] When using the ON STATEMENT or ON COMMIT method, the time to complete a DML or commit may be slightly longer than usual Therefore, these methods may not be suitable if many users are concurrently changing the tables upon which the materialized view is based.

 #### Questions
 Can we use TUNE_MVIEW package for generate mat. view for a query?
 Do we need to compress this table ?
 What is  the table supports partition change tracking (PCT) ?
+SCN-based materialized view logs

 #### Examples
 [5.2.2 About Materialized Views Containing Only Joins]